mroswell/covid-documents/README.md

 6. Write and run xpt2csv.py to export thr SAS export files to CSVs
 7. Use sql-utils to convert the files to Sqllite
 8. create a Google Compute Engine virtual machine with a virtual environment to view all 158 tables in Datasette
-9. Build a data dictionary, using the XMLfioes and SAS code and internet research to inform the field descriptions and code values
+9. Build a data dictionary, using the XML files and SAS code and internet research to inform the field descriptions and (developing) code values
-10. use a trial version of JMP to export JMP fiors to csv
+10. Use a trial version of JMP to export JMP fiors to csv

 ### Data Dictionary